alexellis/registry-creds/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe all possible solutions, and which you suggest** A clear and concise description of what you want to happen.

 **Describe alternatives and workarounds that you've considered** A clear and concise description of any alternative solutions or features you've considered.

 **Are you a GitHub Sponsor (Yes/No?)**

+Requests from sponsors get prioritised and a quicker response.

 Check at: https://github.com/sponsors/alexellis
 - [ ] Yes